k-erdem/color-swatches/color-swatches/README.md

 *** Is there a way to get all the named colors without making 360 calls for each S,L pair? -- getColorforHue bunu yapiyor.
 *** Bir implementation videosu koyalim
 *** Bir de diyagram koyalim.

+*** For more sophisticated builds, we can consider using IndexedDB style DB to improve caching.
+Cuz it'll be async etc.

 Render only transition colors: